 The patient's perspective is the focal point of PRO assessment.
-In some circumstances, directly obtaining this perspective may be difficult or impossible.
-In adults, cognitive and communications deficits and burden of disease, for example, can limit potential subjects' ability to complete PRO questionnaires.
-This is especially likely to occur with the elderly and with people of any age with severe disease or suffering from neurological disorders.
-Children's participation can be limited by these same factors plus issues specific to their age and developmental level.
-Failing to include these populations can result in potentially misleading interpretations of results.
-Thus, attempting to include them in PRO assessment efforts is crucial; using all possible mechanisms for obtaining self-reports is a high priority, but accomplishing this may be out of the question for some populations.
+There are circumstances in which it may be difficult or impossible to directly obtain this perspective.
+In adults, cognitive and communications deficits and burden of disease, for example, can limit potential subjects' ability to complete PRO questionnaires.100 This is especially likely to occur with the elderly, with people who suffer from neurological disorders and those with severe disease.
+Children's participation can be limited by these same factors plus issues specific to age and developmental level.100-102 Yet, failing to include these populations can result in potentially misleading interpretations of results.

-One way to include the greatest number of patients is to use proxy respondents to obtain PRO information for patients who are unable to respond.
-Using either significant others (e.g., parents, spouses or other family members, friends) or formal caregivers (physicians, nurses, aides, teachers) as proxies can provide many potential benefits.
-They not only allow inclusion of a broader and more representative range of patients in the entire measurement effort, but they also can help minimize missing data and increase the feasibility of longitudinal assessment.
-The usefulness of proxy responses as substitutes for patient responses depends on the validity and reliability of proxy responses compared with those attributes for patient responses.
-When evaluating the quality of proxy responses, proxy responses are usually compared with patient responses.
+One way to ensure inclusion of the greatest number of patients is to use proxy respondents to obtain PRO information in conjunction with patient reports.
+Using either significant others (e.g., parents, spouses or other family members, friends) or formal caregivers (physicians, nurses, teachers) as proxies can provide many potential benefits.
+They not only allow inclusion of a broader and more representative range of patients, they can also help minimize missing data and increase the feasibility of longitudinal assessment.
+However, the usefulness of proxy responses as substitutes for patient responses depends on the validity and reliability of proxy responses compared to patient responses.
+When evaluating the quality of proxy responses, proxy responses are usually compared to patient responses.
 This is a reasonable approach, when proxy responses are being used to replace patient responses.
-Agreement between proxies and patient pairs is typically assessed at either the subscale level via the Intraclass Correlation Coefficient (ICC) or the item level by the kappa statistic, although other types of analyses have been advocated.
-Patient and proxy responses are also often compared at the group level by comparing mean scores.
+Agreement between proxies and patient pairs is typically assessed at the subscale level via the Intraclass Correlation Coefficient (ICC) or at the item level by the kappa statistic, although other types of analyses have been advocated.103 Patient and proxy responses are also often compared at the group level by comparing mean scores.
 Group comparisons help detect the magnitude and direction of any systematic bias that might be present.

-Both the adult and pediatric literature suggests that agreement between proxy and patient ratings is higher when rating observable functioning or HRQL dimensions such as physical and instrumental activities of daily living, physical health and motor function; agreement is typically lower for more subjective dimensions such as social functioning, pain, cognitive status or function and psychological or and emotional well-being.
-Using continuous rather than dichotomous ratings improves agreement.
-Extent of disagreement increases with increasing age of adolescents, and as the severity of patient illness, cognitive impairment or disability rises114-117 Type of proxy (e.g., parent versus caregiver), and proxy characteristics such as age, education, and level of stress may also affect agreement.
-In terms of direction of disagreement, proxies for adults tend to rate them as having more symptoms, functional difficulties, emotional distress and negative quality of life; the main exception is pain, about which proxies tend to under-report.
-Patterns of disagreement for child- versus proxy-reported outcomes are not consistent.
-Even when self- and proxy-reports disagree for either children or adults, differences tend to be small.
-Page 120,121
+Both the adult and pediatric literature suggests that there is greater agreement between proxy and patient ratings when rating observable functioning or HRQL dimensions such as physical and instrumental activities of daily living, physical health and motor function and less for more subjective dimensions such as social functioning, pain, cognitive status/function and psychological or and emotional well-being.^{102,104-108} Using continuous rather than dichotomous ratings improves agreement.109 Extent of disagreement increases with increasing age of adolescents,110 and as the severity of patient illness, cognitive impairment or disability increases111-114 Type of proxy (e.g., parent versus caregiver), and proxy characteristics such as age, education, and level of stress may also affect agreement.^{115,116} In terms of direction of disagreement, proxies for adults tend to rate them as having more symptoms, functional difficulties, emotional distress and negative quality of life with the exception of pain; where proxies tend to under-report.104 There is no consistent pattern of disagreement for child versus proxy reported outcomes.117 Even when there is disagreement for children or adults, differences tend to be small.^{117,118}